3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 \[\text{IQR} = 42 - 16 = 26.\]

-This tells us that the middle 50% of the data spans 26 months, giving us a sense of the typical spread for time to promotion.
+This tells us that the middle 50% of the data spans 26 months, giving us a sense of how spread out the typical cases are.

 R provides a built-in function to calculate the IQR.